Authorized providers within the recovery community can refer to ATR

 What to expect after a referral is made

-- A referral is made to an ATR Coordinator by a professional in an outside agency/organization from within the recovery community.
+- A referral is faxed to an ATR Coordination Office by a provider from an organization/agency within the recovery community.
 ATR is currently only accepting referrals from authorized referring agencies.

 - The ATR Coordinator reviews the referral documentation to verify the individual’s eligibility to participate in the ATR Program.

-- The ATR Coordinator schedules an intake appointment with the new participant, which typically takes at least one hour.
+- The ATR Coordinator schedules an intake appointment with the individual, which typically lasts at least one hour.

-- At the intake appointment, the ATR Coordinator works with each participant to develop an individualized Recovery Plan.
+- During the intake appointment, the ATR Coordinator works with the participant to develop an individualized Recovery Plan.
 This recovery plan helps guide the ATR Coordinator to discuss which of the ATR services will best meet the participant’s recovery goals.

-- The ATR Coordinator authorizes ATR vouchers to cover the cost of services.
+- The ATR Coordinator authorizes electronic vouchers to cover the cost of services.

-- The ATR Coordinator engages at least on a monthly basis, for the entire 6 months of the program to make sure needs are being met .
+- The ATR Coordinator stays engaged with each participant, at least on a monthly basis, for the entire 6 months of the program to make sure needs and recovery goals are being met.

-- As challenges may arise, the referring professional may be consulted to conference about the participant to help the ATR Coordinator locate the individual or to determine if any special interventions are necessary.
+- As challenges may arise, the referring provider may be contacted about the participant to help the ATR Coordinator locate the individual or to determine if any special interventions are necessary.

-- At 6 months, the ATR Coordinator meets with the participant to do a discharge interview, at which time they will discuss how things have gone – if goals have been met and if outside referrals are necessary.
+- At 6 months, the ATR Coordinator meets with the participant to do a discharge interview, at which time they will discuss how things went and if their goals were met.
+Outside referrals will be provided as necessary.